Skip over main navigation

 How should your nursery, school or college help?

-Nurseries, schools and colleges have legal duties to support children and young people with SEN
+Read our information about how nurseries, schools and colleges should identify and support children and young people with SEN

 • Choosing a school or college